UZziell/v2ray-haproxy-docker/README.md

 #### Setup Client Apps

-The bridge server exposes the proxy protocols below.
+The bridge server exposes these proxy protocols:
 * HTTP Proxy
 * ShadowSocks
 * VMESS

 You can use any VPN client which supports one of the protocols above.
 The following list includes some of the recommended client applications.
 * [ShadowSocks for macOS](https://github.com/shadowsocks/ShadowsocksX-NG/releases)
 * [ShadowSocks for Linux](https://github.com/shadowsocks/shadowsocks-libev)